peterkuma/ccbrowse/README.md

 interested in importing certain layers (in which case you can remove them).

 When modifying the profile specification, the tiles you have already imported remain unchanged.
-For example, if you modify zoom levels, the x-z coordinates would reference the wrong tiles.
+For example, if you modify zoom levels, the x–z coordinates would reference the wrong tiles.
 To avoid the situation, you should either modify the profile specification *before* you import any products, or modify the tiles in storage accordingly (which may be difficult).